yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

 Since the game requires online services, it won’t be playable for now.

 ## Future projects

+More work on Skyline support has been done during the writing of this article, but didn't make it in time to include it here, so we will continue next month.

 `Project Gaia` continues to progress and be optimized as we speak, we're not that far away from starting internal testing on it.